How does node centrality in a financial network affect asset price prediction?: Robustness analysis for the forecasting method

-In Sections 4 and 5, we have used two datasets to demonstrate the robustness of the conclusions on time scales.
+In Sections 3 and 4, we have used different datasets to demonstrate the robustness of conclusions on time scales.
 To eliminate the contingency of the method, we use a deep extreme learning machine based on time-varying filtering-based empirical mode decomposition (TVF-EMD-DELM) to forecast asset prices.
-The forecasting procedures are consistent with those presented in Sections 4 and 5.
+The forecasting procedures are the same with the previous sections.

-Table \ref{I Results DELM} shows the forecasting results for the London gold spot price using different central factors in the two datasets.
-Factors with low centrality apparently have better prediction effects on the London gold spot price, which supports the conclusion in Section 4.
+For the first problem, Table \ref{I Results DELM} shows the forecasting results for the London gold spot price using different central factors in the two datasets.
+As we see, a set of factors with low centrality outperforms those with high centrality in both directional accuracy and level accuracy.

+Table \ref{100day DELM} shows the forecasting results in twelve 100-day testing sets.
+In most sets, a set of factors with low centrality significantly outperforms those with high centrality in directional accuracy.
+Furthermore, when the statistical window length is 200 days and 300 days, the predictive performance of nodes with low centrality is consistently better than that of nodes with high centrality.

-To verify the robustness of the results in Section 5, Table \ref{DELM6} displays the forecasting results of the different central assets in the two datasets using TVF-EMD-DELM.
-The directional accuracies of the least systemically important nodes is 4\%-8\% higher than that of the most systemically important nodes, consistent with our conclusions in Section 5.
+For the second problem, Table \ref{II DELM} displays the forecasting results of different central assets in the two datasets using TVF-EMD-DELM.
+Directional accuracies of the LSINs are 4\%-8\% higher than that of the MSINs.
+All these conclusions are consistent with those obtained by TVF-EMD-RF.